alessandro-selmi/random-matrix-correlation/README.md

-# Signal and Noise in Financial Correlation Matrices:
+# Signal and Noise in Financial Correlation Matrices
-## A Random Matrix Analysis of Simulated Markets
+**A Random Matrix Analysis of Simulated Markets**

 Numerical investigation of the spectral properties of financial correlation matrices using Random Matrix Theory.
 Simulation of synthetic market data to analyse eigenvalue spectra, eigenvector statistics and emergence of signal components beyond the Marchenko–Pastur noise band.